gvanboven/Transforming_Dutch/readme.md

-## Transforming Dutch: Debiasing Dutch Corefence Resolution Systems for Non-Binary Pronouns
+## Transforming Dutch: Debiasing Dutch Coreference Resolution Systems for Non-Binary Pronouns

 This repository countains the code for our paper "Transforming Dutch: Debiasing Dutch Coreference Resolution Systems for Non-Binary Pronouns", submitted to FAccT 2024.